 The Federal Highway Administration (FHWA) categorizes the country's bridges using a "Good-Fair-Poor" condition framework, outlined in the Pavement and Bridge Condition Performance Measures final rule, which was published in January of 2017.
-Of the 14,368 bridges in Kentucky, 7.1 percent of them are considered to be in poor condition, which is about the same as the competitor states (7.2%), but slightly lower than the U.S. (7.7%).
+Of the 14,394 bridges in Kentucky, 7.2 percent of them are considered to be in poor condition, which is about the same as the competitor states (7.1%) and the U.S. (7.5%).
 The real difference between Kentucky, the competitor states, and U.S. lies in the distribution of bridges in the other two categories-good and fair.
-The percentage of Kentucky bridges deemed to be in good condition (36.5%) is much lower than the competitor states (46.1%) or the U.S. (46.0%); and, is much higher in the "fair" category (56.5%) compared to the competitor states or the U.S., where are 46.7 and 46.4 percent respectively.
-While 92.9 percent of Kentucky bridges were considered to be in good or fair condition in 2018, Kentucky had only the 25th highest percentage among all states.
-Texas is the highest with 98.7 percent and Rhode Island the lowest with 76.9 percent.
+The percentage of Kentucky bridges deemed to be in good condition (34.1%) is much lower than the competitor states (45.6%) or the U.S. (45.3%); and, is much higher in the "fair" category (58.7%) compared to the competitor states or the U.S., where are 47.3 and 47.2 percent respectively.
+While 92.8 percent of Kentucky bridges were considered to be in good or fair condition in 2019, Kentucky had only the 30th highest percentage among all the states and DC.
+Nevada is the highest with 98.7 percent and Rhode Island the lowest with 77.7 percent.